Canon 1D Mark III vs 7D Mark II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 7D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark III vs 7D Mark II